A Pretty Penny

 ‘So I repeat,’ said Jimmy, ‘Where’s Chloe?’

-Jimmy, whose question remained unanswered, moved towards J.B, and on instinct, the bodyguard moved towards Jimmy.
+Jimmy moved towards J.B, and on instinct, the bodyguard moved towards Jimmy.

 The bodyguard halted his advance and stared venomously at Jimmy.
 Satisfied that the bodyguard would heed his words, Jimmy turned his attention back to J.B.